 The Systemic Autoinflammatory Diseases Service is the only centre in the UK dedicated to the diagnosis and care of patients with fever syndromes and related disorders.

-It is based at the National Amyloidosis Centre within the Royal Free Hospital, with access to state-of-the-art clinical and research facilities and a team of highly qualified staff.
+It is based within the Royal Free Hospital, with access to state-of-the-art clinical and research facilities and a team of highly qualified staff.

 The service provides: